 - Educating health care professionals who provide service with limited resources

 - Advocacy for underserved or other populations

 Love Award Guidelines

 The opportunity to nominate a candidate for this award is limited to chairs, center directors, deans and those at the highest level of leadership at the College or its affiliated institutions.
 Candidates are considered for their qualities of professionalism in patient care, clinical research and/or education as well as humanism (altruism, caring, compassion, empathy, cultural sensitivity, and respect for the dignity of others).
 The nominee must be a full-time or part-time faculty or voluntary faculty physician with a Baylor appointment, be in good standing at Baylor and have contributed to the institution for five or more years.

-The chair/leader is asked to submit a one- to two-page summary supporting the candidate, including the merit of the candidate’s professionalism and humanistic characteristics and achievements, highlighting those manifested at the local level, to Andrea Croft.
+(1) One- to two-page summary supporting the nominee, including the merit of the nominee’s professionalism and humanistic characteristics and achievements, highlighting those manifested at the local level.

 (2) Biosketch (NIH or other format) with a maximum length of four pages.

 Those faculty members chosen for final consideration will be invited to submit a curriculum vitae and further documentation to the Selection Committee.
 The award winner receives a trophy and a $5,000 honorarium.
 The award is presented on Awards Day, May 20, 2020.

 This award is co-administered by the Office of Faculty Development and the Center for Professionalism.
 Please contact Maria Lopez at (713) 798-8223 for more information.